padrino/padrino-recipes/README.md

 *   ar_permalink_multi - Generate permalink for a specified multi language column(s) on ActiveRecord
 *   ar_translate       - Translate for you your ActiveRecord columns
 *   auto_locale        - Switch for you automatically the I18n.locale
 *   flash_session      - Middleware that help you in passing your session in the URI, when it should be in the cookie.
+*   ar_textile         - Full support to textile with ActiveRecord

 ### Templates